 The short answer to “is heroin a stimulant” is no. Heroin is a depressant that slows down functions of the body controlled by the central nervous system.
 Heroin affects brain function and breathing to the point of slowing down or stopping both.

 Body temperature and blood pressure can drop.
 A person’s heartbeat can become irregular.
 It is not uncommon for them to lose consciousness or even lapse into a coma.
-The person will need help from a heroin addiction treatment program to reverse its effects.
+The person will need help from a substance use treatment program to reverse its effects.

 - Strength of dose